The 8 Hottest Hotel Restaurants in MiamiBy Carissa Chesanek

 Whether on staycation or vacation, Miami's hotels stand out on the dining scene.
 Here are eight go-to hotel restaurants that never disappoint.

 Peruvian master chef Gaston Acurio helms the kitchen inside Brickell Key's Mandarin Oriental, offering an indoor/outdoor space overlooking the bay and an impressive mix of South American and nuevo-Andean fare.

-Inside the upscale Fontainebleau, this swanky Italian staple led by NYC's Scott Conant keeps things ultraposh with its A-list crowd and stylish decor.
+Inside the upscale Fontainebleau (pictured above), this swanky Italian staple led by NYC's Scott Conant keeps things ultraposh with its A-list crowd and stylish decor.
 The food is unexpectedly, and elegantly, simple, especially the signature spaghetti with basil.

 The minimalist Philippe Starck decor at the pricey Japanese venue in the swanky SLS South Beach showcases the unique fare of master sushi chef Katsuya Uechi, like can't-get-enough baked crab hand rolls (or crack sticks, like the cool kids call 'em.)

 Perched inside the quaint 1930s Angler's Hotel, this cozy nuevo-Latin nook with gardenlike patio is quiet, relaxed and family-friendly despite being on gritty Washington Avenue.